 How does Meghan Markle create her messy bun hairstyle?

-When Suits star Meghan began attending royal engagements, one things royal style watchers fell in love with was her signature messy bun hairstyle.
-If you would like to create it for yourself, this video gives a 90-second tutorial on how to create Meghan Markle’s messy bun hairstyle.
+When Suits star Meghan began attending royal engagements, one thing royal style watchers fell in love with was her signature messy bun hairstyle.
+If you'd like to create it for yourself, this video gives a 90-second tutorial on how to create Meghan Markle's messy bun hairstyle.

 WATCH: How to create Meghan Markle's messy bun, step by step